You are here

 Pina Colada - Pitch 1 - 5.10a: an exciting, short climb up the grand flake at the base of the main North wall.
 Fun laybacking and pseudo-chimneying up the wide flake to bolted belay station.
 Single rope can get you up and down.
 Minimum recommended rack includes 2x #4, 1x #5 Camelot, and a #4 Trango bigbro, plus some smaller sizes for the bottom.
 Pitch 2 - 5.10 A1: continue up the left-leaning hanging corner, using bolts and gear for aid as necessary.
 Exit the corner onto a hanging slab, and face climb over steep ground with juggy holds to a final hanging slab.
 Continue up past some bolts to gear at the final bulge.
 Easily overcome to belay in an alcove.
 Pitch 3 - 5.11?
 A0: Follow bolts past several horizontal ledges, separated by short face problems.
 Use one of the bolts for aid.
 Follow the second to last ledge left to final bolts, then final ledge left to belay.
 Pitch 4 - 5.8: traverse back right on the super-ledge, gently downclimbing a few moves, taking care to place protection for your seconder, to belay at base of rising corner system.
 FA 2023 Devon Girard, Cole Verrall, Kate McGiverney

-Crescent Crack - Pitch 1 - 5.12a + 3pa: an epic hand and finger crack arcing across the overhanging main wall.
+White Rhino - Pitch 1 - 5.12+ 4pa: an epic hand and finger crack arcing across the overhanging main wall.
 A hard start past good protection leads to a series of bolts up an even harder shut corner.
-Use the bottom 3 bolts for aid, and the next 2 for protection - avoiding placing gear behind the looming detached flake.
+Use the bottom 4 bolts for aid, and the last one for protection - avoiding placing gear behind the looming detached flake.
 Overcome the juggy flake to small gear in the cracks above.
 Climb steeply up the crackline with a mix of liebacking and jamming, with good gear pretty much the whole way.
 Optionally belay at a midstation in a small alcove around 35m, and/or continue up the remainder of the crack.
-Clip a final bolt and avoid placing gear in the last crack up a detached pillar; a hard off-hands section leads to juggy hands for the exit.
+Clip a final bolt and avoid placing gear in the last crack up a detached pillar; a hard off-hands section leads to tight hands for the exit.
 Mantle the pillar to belay.
 Option to continue upwards via short 5.8 traverse pitch into 2nd belay of Pina Colada.

-Adventures of Smaug - Pitch 1 - 5.12a: Fun face climbing up through blocky features with several small cruxes.
+Adventures of Smaug - Pitch 1 - 5.12: Fun face climbing up through blocky features with several small cruxes.
 Clip the 2nd bolt before mantelling onto the first of 3 slopey horizontal ledges.
 Navigate the ledges leftwards to the base of the crux pillar.
-Subtle yet powerful sequences unlock the upper pillar; pumpy moves on decent holds takes you to a final traverse and mantel into the belay alcove.
-Pitch 2 - 5.12?: delicately move left past a bolt, slink around the black pillar in wonderfully exposed position, and into the rising flake feature in the white granite bay.
+Subtle yet powerful sequences unlock the upper pillar; pumpy moves take you to a final traverse and mantel into the belay alcove -15 bolts.
+Pitch 2 - 5.12?: potential 2nd piitch, delicately move left past a bolt, slink around the black pillar in wonderfully exposed position, and into the rising flake feature in the white granite bay.
 Continue up the flake until it pinches shut; make use of the arete (and hidden crack) through lieback crux.
 Grab the saviour jugs and climb into belay alcove.
 Pitch 3 - 5.12?: potential 3rd pitch up steep corner crack.
 Exit right to belay.
+FA 2024 Devon Girard.

 Salamander